-Slender and mainly black with yellowish legs and infuscated wings.
+A slender and mainly black insect with yellowish legs and infuscated wings.
 Antennae are similar to the Argidae but with a tiny additional segment at the tip.
-Rarely encountered.
+Adults are rarely encountered.

-Larvae feed inside stems of ferm fronds and their presence is indicated by conspicuous walnut-sized froth balls.
+Larvae of Blasticotoma filiceti feed inside stems of fern fronds and their presence is indicated by a conspicuous walnut-sized froth ball on the frond stem.

 Size: Approx. 8mm

 Plant associations: Athyrium filix-femina (lady fern), Dryopteris spp. (buckler and male ferns), Matteuccia struthiopteris (ostrich fern).

 The National Biodiversity Network records are shown on the map below.
 (See terms and conditions)

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London

 Liston A, Knight G, Sheppard D, Broad G, Livermore L (2014) Checklist of British and Irish Hymenoptera - Sawflies, ‘Symphyta’.
 Biodiversity Data Journal 2: e1168. https://doi.org/10.3897/BDJ.2.e1168